 \subsubsection{Expansion around the hierarchical model}

-To have a convergent expansion, we should expand only the interactions that are small enough, i.e.~the interactions between dipoles in distinct multipoles.
-Equivalently, we perform a perturbative expansion around a hierarchical multipole model in which only intra-multipole interactions (as defined in Definition \ref{def:multipoles}) are retained.
+To have a convergent expansion, we should expand only the interactions that are small enough, i.e.,~the interactions between dipoles in distinct multipoles.
+In other words, we will perform a perturbative expansion around a hierarchical multipole model in which only intra-multipole interactions (as defined in Definition \ref{def:multipoles}) are retained.